-This Green Goddess Dressing Recipe is a more sophisticated version of a typical veggie tray!
-Surrounded by a colorful crudité platter, you can have a beautiful spread in minutes for your next summer party.
+This Green Goddess Dip Recipe is a more sophisticated version of a typical veggie tray!
+Surrounded by a colorful crudité platter, you can have a beautiful spread in minutes for your next party.

 What is Green Goddess Dressing?